Group-18-DD2480/Continuous-Integration/README.md

 #### Tests
 Notification system has been unit tested using the `pytest` package by mocking a sample mailbox, capturing the messages and verifying whether the notifications are successfully sent.
 Email dispatch is suppressed during unit tests, ensuring that no actual messages are sent.
 Furthermore, type error handling tests have been implemented, validating whether appropriate exceptions are raised if the notification is missing required information.

+This CI server automates compilation, testing, and notifications for project changes.

+### Workflow
+1. A webhook triggers compilation (`/compile`).
+2. On success, tests run (`/test`).
+3. Results are emailed via `/notify`.

 ## Contribution Style